-Before obtaining regulatory approvals for the commercial sale of any of our product candidates, we must demonstrate through lengthy, complex and expensive preclinical and clinical studies that our product candidates are both safe and effective for use in each target indication.
+Before obtaining regulatory approvals for the commercial sale of any of our product candidates, we must demonstrate through lengthy, complex and expensive nonclinical and clinical studies that our product candidates are both safe and effective for use in each target indication.
 Each product candidate must demonstrate an adequate benefit-risk profile for its intended use in its intended patient population.
 In some instances, significant variability in safety or efficacy appear in different clinical studies of the same product candidate due to numerous factors, including changes in study protocols, differences in the number and characteristics of the enrolled study participants, variations in the dosing regimen and other clinical study parameters or the dropout rate among study participants.
-Product candidates in later stages of clinical studies often fail to demonstrate adequate safety and efficacy despite promising preclinical testing and earlier clinical studies.
-A number of companies in the biopharmaceutical industry have suffered significant setbacks in later-stage clinical studies.
-Most product candidates that begin clinical studies are never approved for commercialization by regulatory authorities.
+Product candidates in later stages of clinical studies often fail to demonstrate adequate safety and efficacy despite promising nonclinical testing and early clinical studies.
+Companies in the biopharmaceutical industry often suffer significant setbacks in later-stage clinical studies; most product candidates that begin clinical studies are never approved for commercialization by regulatory authorities.
+Favorable results in earlier stage trials, such as the topline results from CY6463's Phase 1 translational pharmacology study may not be replicated in later stage trials.
+If we fail to produce positive results in our clinical trials of CY6463, the development timeline, regulatory approval and commercialization prospects of CY6463 and, correspondingly, our business and financial prospects, would be materially adversely affected.